-A plant-specific IAMP builds on the existing components/documents, and integrates all available provisions for accident management.
+Plant-specific accident management measures build on the existing components/documents, and integrates all available provisions for accident management.

 Thus, accident management provides capability to respond to an accident within the reactor facility.
 It is important to recognize that accident management interfaces closely but is distinct from emergency preparedness, which provides emergency responses to mitigate the onsite and offsite impacts of an accident to workers and the public.